View our response to COVID-19 Pride Flag

 6. I want you to be in control should you need or wish to move in to a place that provides support.
 There are some truly wonderful places now that provide the opportunity for socialising and activities in beautiful environments, would you like to have a look at what options there might be?

 It may also be a good time to discuss appointing Enduring Power of Attorney and Enduring Power of Guardianship in the event that your loved one is no longer capable of making decisions for themselves.
-An appointed guardian must understand a loved ones wishes in order to act in their best interest.
-Discussing Advanced Health Directive is also important.
+An appointed guardian must understand a loved ones wishes relating to health and an appointed Attorney must understand the financials in order to act in the best interest of your loved one.
+Discussing Advanced Health Directive can provide clarity on their medical preferences.

-4. Ensure your loved one has Residential Permanent and Residential Respite Approval on their ACAT.
+3. Ensure that your loved one has obtained Residential Permanent and Residential Respite Approval from ACAT.

-6. It is important you ask as many questions as you can during your tour.
-If you are not sure what to ask here are a list of questions to ask during your visit
+4. During the tours, ask as many questions as you need to make an informed decision.
+If you require guidance, here are a list of questions to ask during your visit.

-If you are looking for a light-hearted yet practical guide to assisting talking about aged care with your ageing parents, pick up a copy of the book written by Australian actor & comedian, Jean Kittson, ‘We Need to Talk about Mum & Dad’.
+If you are looking for a light-hearted and practical guide to assisting your ageing parents, pick up a copy of the book written by Australian actor & comedian, Jean Kittson, ‘We Need to Talk about Mum & Dad’.

-Whilst aged care may be a difficult subject to broach, the search for the right home needn’t be a sad one.
-Use this time as an opportunity to connect and support your loved one to ensure this next chapter is a happy one full of laughs, love and good company.
+Although broaching the topic of aged care can be challenging, remember that the search for the right home can be a positive experience.
+Use this time as an opportunity to connect with and support your loved one, ensuring that this next chapter is filled with laughter, love, and companionship.

-If you wish to speak to someone about your situation or that of a loved one, or would like to book a tour through The Richardson, please don’t hesitate to contact us on (08) 9381 2800.
+At Oryx, we have a dedicated team that can guide you through the process.
+If you would like to speak to someone about your situation or that of a loved one, or to tour through one of our residences, please contact us today.

 Penthouse Aged Care Suite at The Richardson West Perth